 Visitors can enjoy a guided tour with Patronato San Xavier, a non-profit that is designed to raise money for the restoration of the church.
 Tours are available from Monday to Saturday ten times a day.
 They’re totally free and you’re only encouraged to leave a donation or visit the shop in support of the church.

 Downtown Tucson has plenty to draw in visitors so I went in search of some more fresh coffee.
 You’re spoilt for choice when it comes to a place to grab a drink on Congress Street and the neighboring area of Historic Fourth Avenue.

-There are a number of hotels such as the famous and historic Hotel Congress.
-The hotel was a hideout for John Dillinger and it’s now an eclectic boutique hotel with a cafe, bar, nightclub, and restaurant.
-If you’re in search of something sweet, head into their Cup Cafe for a massive slice of homemade cake and coffee.
+There are several hotels, such, as the famous and historic Hotel Congress.
+The hotel was a hideout for John Dillinger, and it’s now an eclectic boutique hotel with a cafe, bar, nightclub, and restaurant If you’re searching for something sweet, head into their Cup Cafe for a massive slice of homemade cake and coffee.